WILDLIFE HIGHLIGHTS

 Nature

-Over fifty lizards skittered up the extensive crumbling flint
+fifty lizards skittered up the extensive crumbling flint walls of the

-very quickly (too quickly to photograph) after basking in the warmth of the
+quickly to photograph) after basking in the warmth of the morning sun.

 Lizard, Podarcis